crafting-dev/sandbox-action/README.md

     envVars: GITHUB_ACTION,GITHUB_REF...
     # opitonal, comma separated string, a list of workspace:checkout_path to be explictly specified.
     checkouts: workspace:path,workspace2:path2...
     # optional, comma separated string, a list of workspaces of which the mode are set to auto.
 Each entry is of format workspace-name:checkout-path.
+This is used together with checkouts.
     autoFollow: workspace,workspace2,...
     # optional, comma separated string, a list of snapshots customization for dependencies.
 Each entry is of format dependency-name:snapshot-name.
     depSnapshots: dep1:snapshot,dep2:snapshot...